Carlsbad Caverns National Park Itinerary

 Wear Warm Clothes

-Pack yourself an optimal way, don’t take too much photo equipment with you, except for the camera and one or two fast lenses.
+Pack yourself an optimal way, and don’t take too much photo equipment with you, except for the camera and one or two fast lenses.
 The caves are cramped, so with a large backpack, you will not be allowed inside if there are a lot of people.
 Take a warm sweatshirt or jacket and beanie, because it will be cool and the photo will take you a few hours.
 Remember about good shoes because they can be slippery and you don’t want to drop equipment on the rock.

 We assure you that a trip to Carlsbad Caverns National Park will always remain in your memory.
 The place is magical and breathtaking.